Veragram09/first-code/README.md

 # first-code
-I studying a coding languages and the files contains my experiments
+I studying a codes of programming languages and the files contains my experiments